msladecek/inspector-tui/README.md

 ### Start the viewer

-Run the data viewer in a terminal using the `start-viewer` command, it may be useful to create an `:inspector` alias first.
+Run the data viewer in a terminal using the `com.msladecek.inspector/-main` function, it may be useful to create an `:inspector` alias first.

     ;; deps.edn
     {:aliases {:inspector